cristian-5/WALL-E/readme.md

-The strategy employs a straightforward bump allocation approach while efficiently managing freed blocks through a linked list encoded within each block's header.
+The strategy employs a straightforward bump allocation approach while efficiently managing freed blocks through a linked list encoded within each block's header.\
 For every allocated block, an 8-byte header is initially reserved to store both the logical and effective sizes.
-When a block is later freed, this header is repurposed to hold the effective pointer to the next free block and the effective size.
+When a block is later freed, this header is repurposed to hold the effective pointer to the next free block and the effective size.\
-The allocation strategy follows a "best-fit" paradigm, where the allocator seeks out the free block with the smallest size equal to or greater than the requested size, minimizing fragmentation.
-Notably, the effective size, which excludes the header size, represents the actual usable content size, while the logical size is the size originally requested by the user.
+Fragmentation is minimized through a "best-fit" model, where the allocator seeks out the free block with the smallest size equal to or greater than the requested size but never exceeding 125% of the space request.
+The effective size, which excludes the header size, represents the actual usable content size, while the logical size is the size requested by the user.

 ```
 +-< effective pointer             +-< logical pointer